epls-design/ezpz-jellypress/README.md

 - SASS watch does not always see newly added files, particular in the `template-parts` folder, so sometimes you have to stop the grunt task and reload to see these new files.

 ## Who do I talk to?
-The best person to talk to is Matt [matt@weareboba.com](matt@weareboba.com) as Jellyfish and Jellypress were both originally written by him
+The best person to talk to is Matt [matt@epls.design](matt@epls.design) as Jellyfish and Jellypress were both originally written by him